Get a Lush Green Lawn With These Simple Seeding Tricks

 If left untreated, patchy areas can become more susceptible to weed growth and further damage.

 Another issue that can affect your newly planted grass is disease.
-Fungal diseases such as brown patch or dollar spot can cause discolored patches on blades of grass or even kill entire sections of your existing lawn.
+Fungal diseases such as brown patch or dollar spot can cause discolored patches on blades of grass or even eliminate entire sections of your existing lawn.

 To prevent fungal diseases from spreading, it’s important to keep a consistent watering schedule and avoid watering late in the day when moisture tends to linger into the night.

 Insect infestations are another common problem for lawns.
-Grubs feed on grassroots causing significant damage below ground level which leads to yellowing or dead patches above ground level.
+Grubs feed on grassroots causing significant damage below ground level which leads to yellowing or brown patches above ground level.
 There are insecticides available specifically for controlling grub populations if they become an issue in your lawn.

 Benefits of Planting New Grass Seed: Environmental Benefits, Aesthetics, and Improved Property Value